-Does it bother you that there are 160 million street children and 145 million orphans worldwide?
+Does it bother you that there are 100 million street children and 150 million orphans worldwide?
 Most likely it does, and for good reason.
-Being disturbed by something is often the Holy’s Spirit’s way of prompting us to take action and dive into missionary work—which is positive.
-However, as missionaries we must be cautious not to move from being bothered to being discouraged or defeated.
+Being disturbed by something is often the God’s way of prompting us to take action—which is positive.
+However, we also must be cautious not to move from being bothered to being discouraged to the point of being defeated.

 He was right.
 Slaves continued to be beaten, brutalized, raped, and killed.
-Little children were separated from their families or even burned alive.
 Masses of slaves died in the hulls of slave ships.
 After years and years of fighting the slave trade, Wilberforce felt nothing seemed to have changed, and he was deeply discouraged.

 Those of us in ministry to street and underprivileged children, and orphans can be just as easily discouraged.
 We have had camps for thousands of needy children, street children, and orphans.
-We’ve cared for thousands of precious little ones, rescued hundreds from pedophiles, opened hundreds of orphan homes, day care centers, and we’ve challenged church after church in Africa, Asia, Europe, and Latin America to reach out to needy children.
-Yet, there are 27,000 children dying daily from malnutrition and disease, another 160 million still on the streets, 145 million orphans worldwide, and 27 million slaves (mostly children) throughout the world--with up to 400,000 child slaves in Haiti alone.
+We’ve cared for thousands of precious little ones, rescued hundreds from pedophiles, opened hundreds of orphan homes, and opened day care centers.
+We have challenged church after church in Africa, Asia, Europe, and Latin America to reach out to needy children.
+Yet, there are still 25,000 children dying daily from malnutrition and disease, another 100 million still on the streets, 150 million orphans worldwide, and 27 million slaves (mostly children) throughout the world--with up to 400,000 child slaves in Haiti alone.

 Yes, we have rescued and seen many trusting Christ every year, but there are still millions not being reached!
 It is easy to become discouraged just like Wilberforce, and yet, he persevered in the grace of God to see the slave trade throughout the British Empire come to an end.